ObenaufLab/CaTCH/README.txt

 Parameters:
 -----------
--b --barcodes A tab delimited file with barcode counts, as produced by the previous step.
+-b <FILE>       A tab delimited file with barcode counts, as produced by the previous step.
--d --hammDist Hamming distance at which barcodes should be considered the same (Default: 1) -o --outfile  Output file.
+-d <INT>        Hamming distance at which barcodes should be considered the same (Default: 1) -o <FILE>       Output file.

 # Step 3 : Collect all the counts into one table